marcingolenia/mcode/src/pages/blog/2020-05-29-fsharp_with_csharp.md

 <small>
 <b>Footnotes:</b><br/>
 [2] The discussion at the bottom of the blog post is very very interesting!
 Check it out as well.
 Mark and readers discuss putting to much responsibility to controller.<br/>
 [3] I believe that Microsoft stole a useful name.
 Not so long time ago I was using name Controller in Application layer as well but everyone was surprised - calling Controller from Controller?
 I convinced my colleagues by asking what is wrong with that?
 We have something that controls the flow of the HTTP requests and something that controls the flow of our application.
 We have found consensus in renaming "our" controller to something else.
-I find that "UseCase" or "Flow" is also fine - I tend to use the second now because it is short.
+I find that "UseCase" or "Flow" is also fine - I tend to use the second now because it is simply shorter.
 <br/><b>References:</b><br/>
 Websites:<br/>